LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 See also:

-It is possible to perform various transformations on the selected log entries at client side with jq, awk, cut, etc. Unix commands according to these docs.
+It is also possible to perform various transformations on the selected log entries at client side with jq, awk, cut, etc. Unix commands according to these docs.

 Stats over the selected logs can be calculated via stats pipe.

-It is possible to perform stats calculations on the selected log entries at client side with sort, uniq, etc. Unix commands according to these docs.
+It is also possible to perform stats calculations on the selected log entries at client side with sort, uniq, etc. Unix commands according to these docs.

 By default VictoriaLogs doesn’t sort the returned results because of performance reasons.
 Use sort pipe for sorting the results.